 Anyway, here we go.

 The Doctor and her Completely Pointless Companions receive a distress call from the planet of Ranskoor Av Kolos, where (spoiler) no battle will take place.
 The planet is allegedly afflicted by a psychic field that alters people’s perception of reality, but nothing comes of this.
 (The Doctor and her CPCs stick field inhibitors to their heads, which nullifies the effect.
 Later, the Doctor and Yaz take theirs off, but it makes no difference.)
 Tim Shaw from the first episode Skypes them (or he may be using Google Hangouts), and so naturally the Doctor picks up a big plastic crystal and starts hiking across a wilderness of crashed ships to a big floating rock where Tim lives.
-She and the CPCs, plus another NPC that they’ve picked up along they way are conveniently teleported up into it, where of course they split up for no reason.
+She and the CPCs, plus another NPC that they’ve picked up along the way are conveniently teleported up into it, where of course they split up for no reason.
 The Doctor is confronted by a priestess from a race clearly modelled on the Sith: always two there are; no more, no less.
 A master and an apprentice.
-For reasons no-one explains, she conveniently escorts the Doctor to the room where Tim Shaw is, now worshipped as a god by the Sith for reasons that — stop me if you’ve heard this before — no-one explains.
+For reasons no-one explains, she conveniently escorts the Doctor to the room where Tim Shaw awaits, now worshipped as a god by the Sith for reasons that — stop me if you’ve heard this before — no-one explains.

 And so it goes on.